storacha/specs/w3-filecoin.md

 When the Aggregator has enough content pieces to build a qualified aggregate (dealers MAY impose different requirements), it MUST submit a Filecoin deal for the aggregate to a Dealer using `deal/offer` invocation.
 Dealer MUST issue signed receipt acknowledging submission, actual deal negotiation with Filecoin Storage Providers MAY carry out of band.

 Once a Dealer receives an aggregate offer it is queued for negotiations with Storage Providers.
-Issued receipt is a proofs transition of the (offered aggregate) state from `null` into `queued`.
+Issued receipt is a proofs transition of the (offered aggregate) state from `uninitialized` into `pending`.
 If Dealer receives request with an aggregate already in pipeline it MUST simply reissue receipt with a same result and effects as the original request.

 Issued receipt MUST link to a followup task (using `.fx.join` field) that either succeeds (if the aggregate deal made it into Filecoin chain) or fails (e.g. if Storage Provider failed to replicate and reported an error) so that its receipt COULD be looked up by it.

 After a Dealer dequeues the aggregate, it will interact with available Filecoin Storage Providers, in order to establish a previously determined (out of band) number of deals.
 Depending on storage providers availability, as well as the content present in the offer, the aggregate MAY be handled or not.
-A receipt is created to proof the transition of the aggregate state from `queued` into `accepted` or `rejected`.
+A receipt is created to proof the transition of the aggregate state from `pending` into `done`.

 > Note: Dealer MAY have several intermediate steps and states it transitions through, however those intentionally are not captured by this protocol, because storefront will take no action until success / failure condition is met.